 Your teeth, gums and mouth are far more than simply eating and drinking tools.
 They’re essential for successful cutting, chewing and swallowing of food.
 They make up the first stages in the digestive process.
+What you eat can affect your teeth drastically.
 Your mouth is the first point of contact so what goes in it has an impact on not only your health in general but also your gums and teeth.

-To avoid negatively impacting both your teeth and your overall health you need to base your diet on your calorie requirements and making healthy dietary choices.
+To avoid negatively impacting both your teeth and your overall health you need to base your diet on your calorie requirements and makehealthy dietary choices.
 You should select food such as:

 - If you are a meat eater choose lean meat or fish and consume other forms of protein like beans, legumes, peas, eggs and some seafood.

 Diet and its relation to tooth decay

 If you stick to a healthy wholesome diet you minimise damage to both your teeth and your overall health.
 How frequently you eat food and consume drinks that are sweetened with sugar or are acidic can have a more serious impact on your teeth.
 Consuming snacks often between meals can be detrimental to your teeth’ overall health.

 Particularly, as snacks are more commonly loaded with sugar that can do harm to teeth.
 This includes biscuits, cakes, crisps, sweets and chocolate.
 These are good for the bacteria that live in your mouth, but not for your teeth.
 The by-product released by the bacteria is acid, which causes cavities to form and tooth decay.

 A lot of people have been brought up surrounded by fizzy drinks and it’s hard to give them up.
 They can be harmful as constant exposure means the teeth are bathed in sugar for long periods of time which aids tooth decay.